 Apps aren't everything.
 Despite the plethora of to-do apps and note-taking apps available, pen and paper can still be a valuable productivity tool.
-In fact, paper note-taking and task management systems are experiencing a revival today, as we grapple with technology taking over our lives and try to avoid the distractions the internet offers.
+In fact, paper note-taking and task management systems have been experiencing a revival in recent years, as we grapple with technology taking over our lives and try to avoid the distractions the internet offers.

 You don't necessarily have to choose one approach or the other.
 Both apps and paper notebooks have particular advantages, and it's possible to combine them into one awesome, productivity-producing system of your own.

 Notebook Productivity Systems

 Perhaps the greatest downside to paper is that it's free-form by default.
 It's what makes paper great to write and sketch ideas in any way you want, but it also makes it difficult to keep those ideas organized.

 That's where paper productivity systems come in.
 While you don't need a system to use a pen-and-paper to do list, it can be a handy way to add a little structure to the open flexibility of a notebook.
 These systems are designed to give you just enough structure to help you get things done, while still enjoying the variety of pen-and-paper methods for staying organized.

 Here are some of the best to help you get started: